Tatort – Royalty Dispute over the Opening Credits

 Under German copyright law, the author who has granted a right of use to another on terms which result in the agreed consideration being conspicuously disproportionate to the income and benefits derived from the use of the work, taking into account the author's overall relationship with the other, has a claim to, that the other party undertakes to agree to an amendment of the contract by which the author is granted a further fair share according to the circumstances (so-called fairness compensation, Section 32a UrhG, formerly regulated in the "bestseller paragraph" of Section 36 UrhG a.
 F., which formulated other requirements for a share in the proceeds.F.).
 It is irrelevant whether the contracting parties foresaw or could have foreseen the amount of the revenues or benefits generated.
 If there are clear indications of a corresponding claim, the author may demand information and, if necessary, invoicing in order to determine the further prerequisites of this claim and to be able to calculate the remuneration to be paid.

-The Higher Regional Court did not consider these requirements to be fulfilled in the plaintiff's case.
-In the opinion of the Upper District Court, the view of the Regional Court that all works eligible for copyright protection are subject to an obligation of the work user to pay additional remuneration in the event of a conspicuous disproportion between the use of the work and the consideration paid to the author for it cannot be upheld as a general rule.
-According to the express intention of the legislature, the application of the "fairness clause" (Section 32a UrhG) should be subject to the proviso that the contribution of the author claiming subsequent remuneration is not only of minor importance for the work as a whole.
+The Higher Regional Court did not consider these prerequisites to be met in the plaintiff's case.
+The Regional Court's view that all copyrightable works are subject to a post-remuneration obligation on the part of the user in the event of a conspicuous disproportion between the use of the work and the consideration paid to the author for it, cannot, in the opinion of the Higher Regional Court, be upheld in such a sweeping manner.
+According to the legislator's intent, the application of the 'fairness paragraph' (Section 32a UrhG) should, as expressly stated by the panel, be subject to the proviso that the contribution of the author claiming post-remuneration to the overall work is not merely of subordinate importance.

 (The reference number of the decision of the Higher Regional Court of February 10, 2011 is: